GabrielCalin/PlotKing/roadmap.md

 ## 🎨 Phase 3 — Presentation and Export

 11. **Export to EPUB**
-    - Export full books as `.epub` files with metadata and optional AI-generated cover.
+   - Export full books as `.epub` files with metadata.

+12. **Public GitHub Repository**
+   - Make the project public and document setup, dependencies, and contribution flow.

-12. **Generate EPUB Cover Image**
+13. **Generate EPUB Cover Image**
    - Automatically create covers based on title, genre, and plot.
    - Optional integration with **ComfyUI** or external image workflows.

-13. **Public GitHub Repository**
-    - Make the project public and document setup, dependencies, and contribution flow.

 ---